aex90832/DexAI/README.md

 - **`pokedex-api` has no authentication.** It's designed to sit on a trusted LAN behind Open WebUI.
 Anyone who can reach port 8990 can query it.
 - **Do not expose 8990 to the internet.** If you need remote access, put it behind Tailscale, a VPN, or an authenticating reverse proxy.
-Open WebUI has real auth; the tool server does not.
+Open WebUI has auth; the tool server does not.
 - If you use a hosted model API, the text of every conversation — including tool results — goes to that provider.
 Your ZIM and database stay local.